-Agent Au Pair’s au pairs are pre-screened and held to the highest standards.
-The rigorous admissions process requires au pairs to complete a comprehensive background screening including verifiable childcare experience and passing strict requirements to be accepted into our program.
+Agent Au Pair holds our au pairs to the highest standards.
+Our au pairs have at least 500 hours of childcare experience and go through a rigorous admissions process that requires the au pairs to complete a comprehensive background screening to be accepted into our program.

 All au pairs must meet the following requirements mandated by the U.S. Department of State in addition to our Agency’s screening: